 ||Availability||Available to all students

-Through a series of talks, skill-based workshops and projects, the course will look at craft values and traditional making processes in the light of novel forms of engagement with materials, e.g. through digital making techniques and fabrication technologies.
-The course will expose students to contemporary debates that on the one hand promote innovative designs through parametric modeling and distributed digital production models, and on the other challenge the value of craft practice and production.
-Students will develop skills in the manipulation of digital forms through relevant software applications, conceptual understanding of current digital craft debates and the production of forms through advanced making and fabrication techniques.
+Through a series of talks, skills based workshops and projects, the course will explore craft values, traditional making processes and novel forms of engagement, participation and interaction in digital and material cultures.
+The course will expose students to contemporary debates that on one hand promote the potential to realize innovation through the interconnectivity of digital production and the internet, and on the other threaten the value of craft and bespoke design.
+Students will develop skills in the transposition of analogue artefacts into datasets and forms, the manipulation of digital forms through relevant software applications, and finally the production of forms through advanced manufacturing techniques.
 Following close guidance through skills exercises and workshops, students will develop personal responses to the themes within the talks and through the skills that they have learnt.

 This course will:

-1. Introduce students to contemporary debates surrounding the use of distributed and digital fabrication techniques that expand and challenge traditional models of craft, design and production.
+1. Introduce students to contemporary debates surrounding the use of distributed and digital technologies that challenge traditional models of craft, design and bespoke production.

 2. Develop students' skills in manipulating digital resources through the use of relevant software.

-3. Through practical explorations engage students in the development of designed artefacts or systems that explore a variety of making practices.
+3. Through practical projects engage students in the development of designed artefacts or systems that are explore new and old making practices.